 What's That Noise I Keep Hearing?

-Medically, it is not dangerous, merely annoying.
-It can sometimes be a symptom of some other underlying problem, but that is less common.
-Approximately one in five people experience Tinnitus at some point in their lives.
+Medically, it is not dangerous; merely annoying.
+It can sometimes be a symptom of an underlying problem, but that is less common.
+Approximately one in five people experience tinnitus at some point in their lives.
 It can be temporary or permanent.

 What Causes Tinnitus?